kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 * **Does this feature depend on any specific services running in the cluster?**

-For extended metrics, kube-state-metrics must be running in the cluster.
+For extended metrics and events, SELinuxController must be enabled in KCM.

 ### Scalability